glennjones/hapi-workshop/readme.md

 # hapi-workshop

-This project contains the material created for [Async Special - Hapi.js Workshop &ndash; Async](http://asyncjs.com/building-apis-workshop/) on 6th Dec 2014.
-The examples are still been updated, but should be of use to anyone learning about [hapi](http://hapijs.com/).
+This project contains the material created for [Async Special - Hapi.js Workshop](http://asyncjs.com/building-apis-workshop/) on 6th Dec 2014.
+The examples are still been updated, but should be of use to anyone learning about [Hapi](http://hapijs.com/).

 ## Code